ukmars/maze-building/README.md

 For now this repository concerns itself only with the building of a maze for the classic micromouse contest.
 At some point this will be extended to the half-size contest.

-If you are looking for drawings and STL files they are all in the [resources](./resources/) folder
+Drawings and STL files for the maze base are in the [resources](./resources/) folder

+Drawings and STL files for the walls and posts are in the [walls-and-posts](./walls-and-posts/) folder

 These notes are divided into (not very well organised) sections: